array-addu/WearablePack-SamsungGear2/samples/TodayApp/README.md

 ###Gotchas
-1. Make sure to UNINSTALL `Samsung Gear Manager` app if you have already downloaded it from Samsung store.
+1. To test with emulator, make sure to UNINSTALL `Samsung Gear Manager` app if you have already downloaded it from Samsung store.
 The 3 apk files you installed actually installs an emulator version of `Samsung Gear Manager` <b>which will conflict with the real</b> `Samsung Gear Manager`
 2. Make sure you done have adb port forwarding `adb -d forward tcp:8230 tcp:8230` done <b>BEFORE the emulator startups</b>.
 3. You will need to kill the emulator and restart it every time you disconnect your Samsung device.
 4. It is good to have the latest Samsung device and Android SDK.
 5. If you are unable to unzip 'Applications For Emulator' zip file on mac(that contains 3 .apk files), see <a href="http://developer.samsung.com/forum/board/thread/view.do?boardName=SDK&messageId=264778&startId=zzzzz~&searchType=ALL&searchText=zip" target="_blank">this forum post</a>
 6. Android Emulator wont work - so please use a real Samsung device.
 7. To interact with the emulator using mouse pointer, <b>first press 'command' button</b> then use the mouse.
+8. You need to uninstall everything and reinstall real `samsung gear manager` if you are pairing the phone with real gear watch. (you need emulator version if you are pairing w/ Gear emulator - see #1)
+9. GPG Mail - Make sure to create your public key using the same email that your Mail.app uses and send email to Samsung using from that email.